Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Federated Visualization

-The pipeline consists of four main stages, as shown in \autoref{fig2}: \begin{itemize} \item[1)] \textbf{Data Preprocessing}.
+\begin{itemize} \item[1)] \textbf{Data filtering}.
 First, the data scope $E_i$ associated with $D_i$ is specified by analysts, e.g., data in a specific latitude and longitude range, or data in a specific time period.
 It can be defined uniformly for all clients, or be specified interactively on the visual interface during the exploration process.

 \item[2)] \textbf{Data partitioning and aggregation}.
 For each client, its data is partitioned in small pieces uniformly.
 The resolution of the partition can be predefined or interactively specified subject to employed visual forms.
 For instance, creating a heatmap requires to divide the data over a 2D grid.
 Similarly, generating a histogram of traffic flow in one week needs to define the granularity along the time axis.